 One of the best gay and drag bars in the city, Gigi’s is optimal for drinks and a show.
-Enjoy the lively drag performances downstairs and keep the ball rolling by dancing the night away upstairs.
+Enjoy the lively cabaret performances on the lower level or dance the night away in their upstairs bar.
 It’s the perfect little dive for a night of outsized laughs and fun.
 Located in Dearborn off of Warren Avenue.

 This is the oldest LGBTQ establishment in Detroit, serving the community since the 1960s.
 Photographs adorned on the walls chronicle the fascinating lives of members of the community during politically and socially hostile times.
 Located in the heart of Midtown, the restaurant serves simple and delicious food to all kinds of customers during the day, and becomes more an LGBTQ space after 5 p.m.
 It’s known for drawing a large black LGBTQ crowd and is welcoming to all walks of life.